What do we believe

 Our building is wheelchair-accessible and hearing loops are installed.

-Rev Greg Burke Senior Minister
+Rev Andrew Levy, Senior Minister

-Rev Janine Steele Associate Minister
+Rev David Chang, Associate Minister

-Bronwyn Young Office Manager
+Jessie Wu, Office Manager

 The history of Ryde has long been associated with the Church of St Anne.
 It is the third oldest church in Australia.

-The Nave of St Annes was originally a schoolhouse which was built in 1826.
+The nave of St Annes was originally a schoolhouse which was built in 1826.
 In 1838 another schoolhouse was built on the corner of Victoria Rd and Belmore Streets allowing the original building to become St Anne’s Church.
 A Chancel and Bell Tower were added and the building was consecrated by Bishop Barker in 1870.

 The Centenary Memorial Hall built in the 1920s to accommodate the growing number of Sunday School children was demolished in 1999 to make way for the Ryde Anglican Centre.